chanzuckerberg/napari-segmentation-workshop/_sources/preface/about.md

 ### Our Website Analytics Tool Does Not Collect Personal Information About You

-We use the privacy-friendly Plausible as our website analytics tool.
-Learn more about Plausible’s data and privacy practices [here](https://plausible.io/data-policy) and view the public dashboard for website [here](). <!-- Need the correct link for this. -->
+We use privacy-friendly Plausible as our website analytics tool.
+Learn more about Plausible’s data and privacy practices [here](https://plausible.io/data-policy) and view the public dashboard for the website [here](https://plausible.io/).

 ### License

-This website and all its contents are made available under the [MIT License](https://opensource.org/license/mit/). <!-- Is this website the right one for the MIT License? -->
+This website and all its contents are made available under the [MIT License](https://opensource.org/license/mit/).
+A plain English explanation of the MIT license can be found [here](https://www.tldrlegal.com/search?query=MIT).

 Copyright (c) 2022 Chan Zuckerberg Initiative